flyconnectome/crantr/README.md

 ## Acknowledgements

-- CRANT data set: Collected at Harvard Medical School in the [laboratory of Wei-Chung Allen Lee](https://www.lee.hms.harvard.edu/), by Wangchu Xiang and Lindsey Lopes.
+- CRANTb data set: Lindsey E. Lopes and David G.C.
+Hildebrand prepared the clonal raider ant brain sample.
+The EM dataset was collected at Harvard Medical School in the [laboratory of Wei-Chung Allen Lee](https://www.lee.hms.harvard.edu/), by Wangchu Xiang, Mohd Mazri, and Lindsey E. Lopes.
 - Segmentation and synapse prediction: Built by [Zetta.ai](https://zetta.ai/).
-- Neuron reconstruction: Hosted and supported by the laboratory of Wei-Chung Allen Lee and the [Kronauer Laboratory](https://www.rockefeller.edu/our-scientists/heads-of-laboratories/988-daniel-kronauer/) at the Rockerfeller Institute.
+- Neuron reconstruction: Hosted and supported by the laboratory of Wei-Chung Allen Lee and the [Laboratory of Social Evolution and Behavior](https://www.rockefeller.edu/our-scientists/heads-of-laboratories/988-daniel-kronauer/) at The Rockefeller University.
 - R package: Initialized using the [fancr](https://github.com/flyconnectome/fancr) package developed by Greg Jefferis at the MRC Laboratory of Molecular Biology, Cambridge, UK.
 - Development: Alexander S. Bates worked on this R package while in the laboratory of Rachel Wilson at Harvard Medical School.